Causes, Diagnosis & Treatment Of Lower Abdominal Pain

 Is that you?
 Have these symptoms been happening for about 6 months or more?
 Why not have talked together with your doctor as you’ll be suffering from irritable bowel syndrome.

 - Dietary changes (keep a log or journal of what aggravates your agony and evade them)Exercise

-- Use of medicines like mebeverine, alverine and flavorer
+- Use of medicines like mebeverine, alverine, and flavorer

-- Loperamide for those with diarrhoea
+- Loperamide for those with diarrhea

 - Acupuncture and use of burn plant capsules or tablets